Sundays at Soka: Ticheli and Beethoven

 BEETHOVEN: Violin Concerto

-Recognized as one of the most celebrated violinists of his generation, Stefan Milenkovich enjoys a prolific career as an internationally sought-after soloist and recitalist.
+Established as one of the foremost violinists of his generation, Milenkovich is an internationally sought-after soloist and recitalist.
 He joins Pacific Symphony Chamber Orchestra and Maestro St.Clair in a program that includes Ticheli’s piece of fragile beauty and quiet dignity, and Beethoven’s only concerto for one of the most popular instruments of his day: the violin.